DrOgres/electric-state/README.md

 TODO LIST:

 - Player Character Sheets
-    - Target to allow damage to be applied for attacks
     - Item Detail roll Down for: Talents, Injuries, Traumas, Traits and Tension
 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense